riina/HacknetSharp/meta/usage-server.md

 ## Database operations

-The program / EF Core migrations work with a database, and require a few environment variables to be configured.
+The program / EF Core migrations work with a database, and require a few environment variables or server.yaml properties to be configured.

-* hspostgres
+* PostgreSQL
+  - hndb_kind: must be set to "postgres"
   - hndb_host: hostname for PostgreSQL server.
   - hndb_name: name of PostgreSQL database to use.
   - hndb_user: username for PostgreSQL server.
   - hndb_pass: password for PostgreSQL server.
-* hssqlite
+* SQLite
+  - hndb_kind: must be set to "sqlite"
   - hndb_file: Path to SQL file to use.

 ## Creating initial database / migrating